Dundalk F.C.: Kit history

 Prior to 2019, ad hoc third colours had been worn by the team only when both home and away kits clashed with an opponent's colours.
-An official commercially available third kit was introduced that season for the first time—an all-lilac strip with white and black trim.
+An official third kit was introduced that season for the first time—an all-lilac strip with white and black trim.
 It was designed by then kit supplier CX+ Sport, as part of a fundraising partnership between the club and Temple Street Children's University Hospital.
 The logo of the charity replaced that of the official sponsor Fyffes on the chest of the shirt.
 This kit was worn in all rounds of the successful 2019 League Cup campaign, and in the early rounds of that season's FAI Cup.
-The next season that the club released third colours was in 2023.
+Since then, third colours are usually based on sky blue.

 Kit suppliers

-The club's kit supplier is Playr-Fit, who signed a three-year deal beginning with the 2023 season.
-They replaced Umbro, who had been the supplier between 2007 and 2015, and between 2020 and 2022.
-Previous suppliers include Dundalk-based companies CX+ Sport (2016–2019) and Eros Sportswear (1985–1988).
-O’Neills (1976–1984; 1990–2004) have also been a long-term supplier.
+The club's kit supplier is Macron as of the 2026 season.
+They replaced Playr-Fit, who had been the supplier between 2023 and 2025.
+Previous suppliers include Umbro (2007–2015; 2020–2022, Dundalk-based companies CX+ Sport (2016–2019) and Eros Sportswear (1985–1988), and O’Neills (1976–1984; 1990–2004).
 Erreà (2005) and Diadora (2006) have each been suppliers for one season while Adidas Teamwear was used temporarily during 1982–83.
 A Cork-based company, Union Sport, supplied kits for two seasons (1988–89 and 1989–90).
 Their products were notable in that the company used a Confederate flag (the Battle Flag of the Army of Northern Virginia) as its logo, which featured prominently on team shirts and other apparel.